-The previous section gave a brief overview of the release management process and its importance in any organization.
-Though, it is an important component of the Service Transition process, a lot of companies lack the required assets or process steps for achieving successful delivery of components or services.
-This often results in too many bugs or live system crashes causing heavy damage in terms of money and business credibility.
+What Are Release Management Best Practices?Though Release Management is an important component of the Service Transition process, a lot of companies lack the required assets or process steps for achieving successful delivery of components or services.
+This often results in too many bugs or live system crashes incurring heavy costs both in terms of money and business credibility.

 Therefore, it is important to implement an efficient release management process that would rightly fit with a company’s culture and stakeholder requirements.